 Old Testament Bible Study Assignment

 The student will complete a Bible study assignment where they will demonstrate correct use of the hermeneutical method in order to properly study and understand a passage from the Old Testament.
 The student will seek to discover what can be learned from the selected passage when he or she is studying using the technique of observation, interpretation, correlation, and application.
 Additionally, the student will connect the Bible passage to the redemptive narrative of Scripture.
 Rather than using the typical research paper format, this Bible study assignment will be completed by using a template that addresses each component of the hermeneutical method.
-(MLOs: 3 & 4)
+(CLOs: 3 & 4)

 This assignment aligns with the following FSLO's: Christianity and Contexts 1, 2 and 3; Communication and Information Literacy 1; Technological Solutions and Quantitative Reasoning 1; Critical Thinking 1.

 Each quiz will cover the Learn material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes, contain 20–25 multiple-choice, true/false, or short-answer questions.
 Students will have 1 hour to complete each quiz.
-(MLOs: 1–4)
+(CLOs: 1–4)

 This assignment aligns with the following FSLO's: Christianity and Contexts 1, 2 and 3; Communication and Information Literacy 1; Critical Thinking 1.